Zimbabwean author Tsitsi Dangarembga acquitted – DW – 05/09/2023

 Mugabe: Independence icon or authoritarian ruler?

-In recent years, lengthy detentions and trials for Zimbabwean activists and government critics have been increasing.
+In recent years, lengthy detentions and trials for Zimbabwean activists and government critics have been on the rise.

 More than 1,000 individuals are estimated to be facing trial for various human rights-related "crimes" in the last three years, according to Zimbabwe Lawyers for Human Rights.